You can pay a parking ticket or camera violation online.

 Note: you can't pay a parking or camera violation using the app if your vehicle has been booted or towed.
-To learn how to pay violations when a vehicle has been booted, go to the Booted Vehicle page.
+To learn how to pay violations when a vehicle has been booted, visit the Booted Vehicle page.
 For towed vehicles, go to the Towed Vehicle Reclaim from Marshal or Sheriff page.